 - Vulnerable people identified and assisted as necessary.

 Some land will be purchased from its owners for permanent installations, such as compressor stations and block valve stations.
 Most of the land, however, will be leased by TAP for the duration of construction and for temporary facilities, like camps and pipe yards.

-After construction, TAP will need land easements in the pipeline corridor with some restrictions in the safety zones.
+After construction, TAP requires land easements in the pipeline corridor including some restrictions in the safety zones.
 Thus, most of the land owners whose land will be leased or eased will keep their land ownership.

 Main types of land easement and acquisition:

 Temporary land access

-In Greece and Albania, TAP will mostly require temporary access to land within the pipeline corridor, which will be an estimated 38 metres wide.
-In Italy, the corridor will be approximately 18 metres wide.
+In Greece and Albania, TAP will mostly require temporary access to land within the pipeline corridor, which is an estimated 38 metres wide.
+In Italy, the corridor is approximately 18 metres wide.

-So that construction companies can work efficiently and bring in all necessary equipment, TAP will acquire access rights for the whole of the pipeline corridor in each country.
+So that construction companies can work efficiently and bring in all necessary equipment, TAP has acquired access rights for the whole of the pipeline corridor in each country.

-Temporary access to land will also be needed for some temporary facilities, such as pipe yards and construction workers’ camps.
-Land required on a temporary basis will be leased by TAP for approximately two years and returned to its owners in a fully reinstated condition.
+Temporary access to land is also needed for some temporary facilities, such as pipe yards and construction workers’ camps.
+Land required on a temporary basis has been leased by TAP for approximately two years and will be returned to its owners in a fully reinstated condition.

 Permanent land access

-Project installations above ground, such as compressor stations, block valve stations, and some access roads in Albania, will need permanent land access.
-This will require TAP to purchase the land from its current owners.
+Project installations above ground, such as compressor stations, block valve stations, and some access roads in Albania, requires permanent land access.
+This has resulted in TAP purchasing the land from its current owners.

 After construction, TAP will also need long-term land easements for the pipeline corridor and safety zones.
 An easement is the legal right to use another person’s land for a stated purpose, such as access.
-Again, this will be negotiated with current land owners.
+Again, this has been negotiated with current land owners.

 Key steps in the LEA process